Dean, School of Engineering

 Biography

-Anantha P. Chandrakasan is dean of MIT’s School of Engineering and the Vannevar Bush Professor of Electrical Engineering and Computer Science.
+Anantha P. Chandrakasan is MIT's chief innovation and strategy officer, dean of the School of Engineering, and the Vannevar Bush Professor of Electrical Engineering and Computer Science.
 He serves as chair of the MIT Climate and Sustainability Consortium and the MIT AI Hardware Program, as well as co-chair of the MIT-IBM Watson AI Lab, the MIT-Takeda Program, and the MIT and Accenture Convergence Initiative for Industry and Technology.

 He earned his bachelor’s (1989), master’s (1990), and doctoral (1994) degrees in electrical engineering and computer sciences from the University of California, Berkeley.
 He joined the MIT faculty in 1994 and was the director of the MIT Microsystems Technology Laboratories from 2006 to 2011.
 He was appointed head of the Department of Electrical Engineering and Computer Science (EECS) in July 2011, a position that concluded with his appointment as dean in July 2017.